Cornell literary societies: Decline

 By the 1890s, many literary societies across the United States were declining, with the serious survivors turning into debating clubs.
 Cornell's controversial transition from literary societies to amusing extracurricular activities occurred in the 1880s.
 When the literary societies proposed, through the Cornell Era, the substitution of charades or mock trials for traditional literary activities, more conservative editors at the University of Virginia refused.
 The literary societies were starting to entertain activities of a less intellectual and more social nature.
 The transition from purely literary to amusing activities was noted by President Andrew Dickson White.
-His professional opinion was that the decline of Cornell's undergraduate literary societies followed from the growth of Cornell's Greek System, the decline of oratory as a valued skill in late 19th century America, and Charles Kendall Adams' reforms which brought the "seminary"or seminar system to the University.
+His professional opinion was that the decline of Cornell's undergraduate literary societies followed from the growth of Cornell's Greek System, the decline of oratory as a valued skill in late 19th-century America, and Charles Kendall Adams' reforms, which brought the "seminary" or seminar system to the University.

 The last of the original Cornell literary societies, the Irving, ceased public operations by 1888.
 According to the Cornell Magazine, the Irving held its last meeting at Society Hall on May 27, 1887.
 The Cornell Debate Association performs a similar function to the literary societies at present.

-The initial decline of the literary societies was followed by a period of inactivity for about five or six years after which there was a revived interest in student debates.
+The initial decline of the literary societies was followed by a period of inactivity for about five or six years, after which there was a revived interest in student debates.
 The revival would not place the literary societies back in their position at the forefront of Cornell institutions, but it did provide a lasting place for oral debate on the Hill.
 The source of the 1890s revival of intercollegiate competitions has been generally attributed to Western colleges and their challenges to the Eastern elite institutions.
 At Cornell, this challenge occurred as the University was establishing a professorship in elocution, and competitions followed.

-In 1900, the United States Bureau of Education cited the experience of the Irving, Philalatheian, and Curtis as evidence that the East Coast's traditional literary culture did not take root at the new Cornell University in the same manner as at Harvard, Yale, Pennsylvania, and other "seaboard" schools.
+In 1900, the United States Bureau of Education cited the experience of the Irving, Philalatheian, and Curtis as evidence that the East Coast's traditional literary culture did not take root at the new Cornell University in the same manner as at Harvard University, Yale University, the University of Pennsylvania, and other "seaboard" schools.
 The Land Grant college undergraduate culture was increasing in organized athletics.
-But during their preeminence, the Irving and its peers produced literature at a higher rate than the campus average for the next generation, leading commentators at the turn of the 20th century to question whether academic standards had fallen since Cornell University's founding.
+However, during their preeminence, the Irving and its peers produced literature at a higher rate than the campus average for the next generation, leading commentators at the turn of the 20th century to question whether academic standards had fallen since Cornell University's founding.
 The 1900 report observed that all of the Cornell literary societies had "disappeared."

+Societies

+Adelphi

+The Adelphi Society of Adelphia Society was a secret literary society founded on January 16, 1870.
+It was noted for bringing George Francis Train to Ithaca, New York, for a presentation.
+It was active from 1870 to 1877.
+Its members included the banker Joseph C. Hendrix and historian Emilius O. Randall.